Zonnie-23/tp/docs/UserGuide.md

 </box>

 * Adds the interview schedule of candidate specified at the `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed candidate list.
 The index **must be a positive integer** 1, 2, 3, …​
+* `INTERVIEW_DATE_AND_DURATION`: Interview schedule for candidates
+    * Format: `yyyy-MM-dd HH:mm HH:mm`
+        * `yyyy-MM-dd`: date of the interview
+        * First `HH:mm` = start time
+        * Second `HH:mm` = end time
+    * Both start time and end time must fall on the same calendar day.
+    * Duration must be at least 15 minutes and no more than 4 hours.
+    * You may schedule interviews in the distant past or future—just as Google Calendar allows—to support record‑keeping and planning.
+The past schedules will be displayed in a lighter color in the schedule board.
+    * To schedule across midnight, split into two commands (one per day).
-* `INTERVIEW_DATE_AND_DURATION` should be of the format: `yyyy-MM-dd HH:mm HH:mm`.
+* `MODE`: Format of the interview
+    * Either Online or Offline.

 * All fields must be provided.

 Examples:
 * `sadd c/2 s/2025-03-15 15:00 16:00 m/online`
 * `sadd c/1 s/2025-05-05 9:00 10:00 m/offline`

+<a href="#quickhire-user-guide" class="ug-pdf-nav-top">[Go to top]</a>

 ### Listing all interview schedules : `slist`